 The other important part of the investment journey?
 Consistency.
 A steady approach to investing over time is a sure-fire way to build wealth.
 Read on to understand the steps to developing an investment portfolio and some common pitfalls to avoid.

 The first step to starting an investment portfolio is to set specific goals.
-Allan Grant, Senior Financial Adviser at Australian Unity, recommends setting both lifestyle and financial goals.
+Allan Grant, a Senior Financial Adviser, recommends setting both lifestyle and financial goals.

 “The more certain you are about the amount and timing of your future expenditure, the easier it is to set investment goals,” Allan says.
 This is because you can work back from that total amount you need and set aside a regular portion of your income to get you to there.